saintamh/canif/README.md

                         Don't insert trailing commas after the last item in a sequence.
 This is implied by --json-output.
+  --single-document     Check that the input consists of a single
+                        document, rather that the default of
-  --ensure-ascii        Ensure JSON output is ASCII by using \uXXXX
-                        sequences in place of non-ASCII characters -I ENCODING, --input-encoding ENCODING
+                        accepting a stream of documents --ensure-ascii        Ensure JSON output is ASCII by using \uXXXX sequences in place of non-ASCII characters -I ENCODING, --input-encoding ENCODING